dpocknee/vagabonding/README.md

 Vagabonding is a mobile app for geolocation-based messaging and event creation.
 The app is designed for individuals who are looking for others in the nearby vicinity to share experiences with.
 A typical use scenario would involve a solo-traveller new to a city, opening up the app and messaging another solo-traveller in the same city arranging to meet up the next day to explore the local museums together.
 Later that day they might want to meet with a group of people in a local pub.
 They could then use the app to create a public event for this which anyone in the vicinity would be able to see and attend.

+A video demonstration of the app can be seen here: [https://youtu.be/6NmdJUBiJKs](https://youtu.be/6NmdJUBiJKs).

 ## The Team

 This app was created over a two-week sprint in December 2018 as the final part of the [Northcoders](http://www.northcoders.com) _Developer Pathway_ course in Manchester.
 It was made by a team of six people using AGILE-style methodologies, stand-ups, kanban techniques and pair-programming as part of this process.